Andrei-Majada/Rock-Paper-and-Scissors-TCP-Game/README.md

 ## Installation

 Clone this repo and start the server.
 You must have python3 installed.
+Replace with your ip address in server.py and network.py files.

 ```sh
 cd repo-name